 - However, nowadays, AMPHORA2 is increasingly used to analyze relevant metagenomic data in this regard.

-Anduril is open source components-based bioinformatics software for Linux that works for creating a workflow framework regarding scientific data analysis.
-This tool is developed by the Systems Biology Laboratory, University of Helsinki.
+Anduril is open source components-based bioinformatics software for Linux that works to create a workflow framework regarding scientific data analysis.
+The Systems Biology Laboratory, University of Helsinki, develop this tool.
 This bioinformatics tool for Linux is designed to enable efficient, flexible, and systematic data analysis, particularly in the biomedical research field.

 Features of Abduril